ylab-hi/ylab-hi.github.io/team/joshfry.md

 ### Education
 - Ph.D., Philosophy, University of Pittsburgh
-- B.S., Philosophy, University of Chicago
+- B.A., Philosophy, University of Chicago